The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Stay at a Damai Beach Resort

-There is a variety of places to stay in Damai which include luxury to bungalow-style accommodations, and below is a list of places to consider for your Damai Resort Kuching Booking.
+There are various places to stay in Damai, including luxury to bungalow-style accommodations, and below is a list of places to consider for your Damai Resort Kuching Booking.

 - Damai Beach Resort